machine-learning-s/bike-sharing-demand/report-template.md

 - Changed the type of columns (season and weather) in both train and test datasets to the category type to assist Autogluon to be able to infer type correctly.

 ### How much better did your model perform after adding additional features and why do you think that is?
-TODO: The model showed nearly 68% of improvement on the test data after introducing additional features.
+The top ranked model showed nearly 68% of improvement on the test data after introducing additional features.
 The additional features like day, month and hour are very informative facts towards predicting the demand.

 ## Hyper parameter tuning
 ### How much better did your model perform after trying different hyper parameters?
-TODO: It didn't perform very well, in fact there was performance degradation of nearly 6% on the test dataset.
+It didn't perform very well, in fact there was performance degradation of nearly 6% on the test dataset.
 It occured to me that the default set of hyperparameters are already good enough for many use cases such as establishing the baseline mode.

 ### If you were given more time with this dataset, where do you think you would spend more time?
-TODO: I would use the Autogluon to train several models with its default hyperparameters as they are already good enough.
+I would use the Autogluon to train several models with its default hyperparameters as they are already good enough.
 Then, select the three best performed models, use their current scores as the baseline.
 And then, try to improve over the baseline score by manually tuning the hyper params and with the multiple training runs.

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
 |model|num_epochs|time_limit(min)|num_trails|score|